 So while it is hard to winnow, here are some books that have been important to me (and a brief reason why) along the way.
 I find it interesting how many of my books and Lisa’s books overlap or are just a shade different (e.g. we pick different books by the same author).

-So my picks, listed in a somewhat chronological order:
+So my picks, listed in a somewhat chronological order of their entry into my life:

 The Chronicles of Narnia (all of them) by C.S.
 Lewis – I read and re-read this series throughout elementary school and loved it each time.
 Truly contributed to my love of all things British.